-Introduction: Before the determination of specific antibodies of class IgM, antibodies of class IgG should be removed from the patient sample This procedure must be carried out in order to prevent any rheumatoid factors of class IgM from reacting with specifically bound IgG, which would lead to false positive IgM test results, and to prevent specific IgG displacing IgM from the antigen, which would lead to false IgM-negative test results.
+Introduction: Before a patient sample is tested for specific antibodies of the IgM class, antibodies of class IgG must be removed by ultracentrifugation, chromatography or immunoabsorption.
+This procedure must be carried out in order to prevent any rheumatoid factors from reacting with specifically bound IgG, which would lead to false positive IgM test results, and to prevent specific IgG displacing IgM from the antigen, which would lead to false IgM negative test results.